Best non-toxic coffee makers – the plastic-free alternatives you should consider first

 Most of the best coffee makers are crafted from glass or stainless steel, which doesn't pose any concern to experts.
 However, as soon as those materials are replaced with lighter, cheaper plastics, there are some causes for concern.

-If these plastics are damaged or overheated they could leach into your cup of coffee, meaning you ingest them.
+As we discovered when we looked into the best non-toxic air fryers, when some materials (like cheap plastics) are damaged or overheated they could leach into food or drink, meaning you ingest them.
 It's a very low risk, but, if you're worried, there are plenty of plastic-free coffee makers you can buy.
 The ones below have been tested by a barista and selected as the best non-toxic coffee makers on the market.

 The quick list